oracle/terraform-provider-oci/website/docs/r/database_database.html.markdown

 	* `tde_wallet_password` - (Applicable when source=NONE) The optional password to open the TDE wallet.
 The password must be at least nine characters and contain at least two uppercase, two lowercase, two numeric, and two special characters.
 The special characters must be _, \#, or -.
 * `db_home_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Home.
 * `db_version` - (Optional) A valid Oracle Database version.
 To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbVersionSummary/ListDbVersions) operation.
+* `kms_key_id` - (Optional) The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
+* `kms_key_migration` - (Optional) The value to migrate to the kms version from none.
+Can only use once by setting value to true.
+You can not switch back to non-kms once you created or migrated.(https://www.oracle.com/security/cloud-security/key-management/faq/)
+* `kms_key_rotation` - (Optional) The value to rotate the key version of current kms_key.
+Just change this value will trigger the rotation.
+* `kms_key_version_id` - (Optional) The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
 * `source` - (Required) The source of the database: Use `NONE` for creating a new database.
 Use `DB_BACKUP` for creating a new database by restoring from a backup.
 The default is `NONE`.